yshen47/SGAM_NeurIPS22/README.md

 ## Data
 ### CLEVR-Infinite Dataset
   - To get a quick glance at our dataset, here is [one tiny scene example](https://drive.google.com/drive/folders/1Y2q3GQMFu8TUgdnWbDXi7-ErRPGy6QwG?usp=sharing).
   - Two validation scene data can be downloaded from [this link](https://drive.google.com/drive/folders/1ZjG8sYQWtQKPewlqcCbW6JyypwSapZDD?usp=sharing).
+  - Our training, validation and testing dataset is available at [this link](https://drive.google.com/file/d/1IfFav7itzrYIhmwJOcbnPaGd0683nkSA/view?usp=sharing) for downloading.
-  - To generate the training dataset at a large scale, we provide the blender script in clevr_generation directory.
+  - To generate more training dataset at a large scale, we provide the blender script in clevr_generation directory.
 We randomly distribute primitive 3D objects by simulating flying objects falling and collision.
     Detailed steps are as follows:
     1. find a device that has GPU, and then install blender 2.92
       ```angular2html